adrienbailliard/adrienbailliard/README.md

 I'm from France, currently based in Paris.

-Passionate about blockchain, trading, and backend development with Node.js and TypeScript.
-I love solving complex problems.
-Looking to join a dynamic team where I can innovate, collaborate, and grow.
+Passionate about blockchain, trading, and clean architecture.
+I turn complex problems into efficient solutions using Node.js and TypeScript.
+Always learning, always building.

 When I'm not deep in code, you'll find me exploring nature, sailing the seas 🌊, or hiking in the mountains ⛰️, always chasing new adventures and pushing my limits.